Confirmation empowers us to live by and know the strength of THE SPIRIT OF GOD within and opens us to know that God is really ALIVE in us.

 It is the Spirit which guides us in this journey of initiation, and at each of the three stages the Spirit is at work.
-However, traditionally, the sacrament of Confirmation has been associated in a special way with those things which we associate with the Spirit:
+However, traditionally, the sacrament of Confirmation has been associated in a special way with:

 - growth in the spiritual journey;